 Students will not be permitted to withdraw from a course without permission.
-Students who do not properly withdraw from a course, by published date of withdrawal will be assigned a grade of "F." Students must email the Assistant Director of Graduate Programs by 5:00p.m. of the deadline to withdraw.
+Students who do not properly withdraw from a course, by published date of withdrawal will be assigned a grade of "F." Students must email the Assistant Director of Graduate Programs by 11:59 p.m. of the deadline to withdraw.